 There are brands we love... and Deer and Doe is one of them.
 I had even put making a Cardamome dress on my 2020 resolutions wish list; now it's done!

-So I present to you my Cardamome dresses, which are shirt dresses with a smocked waist.
-I like the classy little look they give with their pretty little collar and subtle details.
+So here are my Cardamome dresses, which are shirt dresses with a smocked waist.
+I like the classy little look they give with their pretty small collar and subtle details.
 Indeed, to personalize it, I like to add piping at the pockets and at the front neckline and back yoke.

 This dress is offered in 2 versions by Deer and Doe: